akash07k/Orchid-old/README.md

 # Orchid
 ## About
-Orchid is an open source screen reader for visually impaired users.
+Orchid is an open source android screen reader for visually impaired users.